 Enable a rule

-Tag Scope: Specify which tag keys to inherit.
+Applicable Scope: Specify which tag keys to inherit.
 You can choose to inherit all tag keys or a subset of them.

-Apply To Existing Resources: If you enable this switch, the rule also applies to existing resources.
+Apply to Existing Resources: If you enable this switch, the rule also applies to existing resources.

 Modify a rule